 Norfolk's Local Planning Authorities (including Norfolk County Council) have a long track record of working together to achieve shared objectives.
-In early 2015 they, working through its strategic planning member forum, agreed to formally cooperate on a range of strategic cross-boundary planning issues through the preparation of this-the.
-Norfolk Strategic Planning Framework (NSPF). (previously called the Norfolk Strategic Framework and referred to in this document as the NSF).
+In early 2015 they, working through its strategic planning member forum, agreed to formally cooperate on a range of strategic cross-boundary planning issues through the preparation of the Norfolk Strategic Planning Framework (NSPF).

-The aim of producing the framework is was to:
+The aim of producing the framework was to:

-- Agree shared objectives and strategic priorities to improve outcomes for Norfolk and inform the preparation of future Local Plans; - Demonstrate compliance with the duty to co-operate and consistency with the revised National Planning Policy Framework (while recognising the latter is due to be revised shortly); - Find efficiencies in the planning system through working towards the establishment of a shared evidence base; - Influence subsequent high level plans (such as the New Anglia LEP's Strategic Economic Plan); and - Maximise the opportunities to secure external funding to deliver against agreed objectives.
+- Agree shared objectives and strategic priorities to improve outcomes for Norfolk and inform the preparation of future Local Plans; - Demonstrate compliance with the duty to co-operate and consistency with the revised National Planning Policy Framework; - Find efficiencies in the planning system through working towards the establishment of a shared evidence base; - Influence subsequent high level plans (such as the New Anglia LEP's Strategic Economic Plan); and - Maximise the opportunities to secure external funding to deliver against agreed objectives.